8 Momentum equation

-The momentum $\mathbf{p}$ of a particle $\Delta V$ with $N_h$ gas molecules and $N_c$ condensate nuclei is through
+The momentum $\mathbf{p}$ of a particle volume $\Delta V$ with $N_h$ gas molecules and $N_c$ condensate nuclei is given by

-Here $\Delta\mathbf{v}_j$ is the sinking speed of the corresponding condensate class, which is assumed to be independent of density.
-One can note Newton's second axiom in inertial systems:
+Here $\Delta\mathbf{v}_j$ is the settling velocity of the corresponding condensate class, assumed to be independent of density.
+In inertial systems, Newton's second axiom can be written as

 \[ \begin{align} \md{\mathbf{p}} &= \rho \Delta V\md{}\mathbf{v} = \mathbf{F}_{\text{int}} + \mathbf{F}_{\text{ext}} \end{align} \]

-The force is the sum of internal forces and external forces.
-Assuming that the internal forces consist of pairwise interactions of the particles that satisfy Newton's Third Axiom,
+The force is the sum of internal and external forces.
+Assuming that the internal forces consist of pairwise interactions between particles that satisfy Newton's third axiom,

 \[ \begin{align} \mathbf{F}_{\text{int}} &= \sum_{i, j = 1}^{N}\mathbf{F}_{i, j} = \sum_{i = 1}^{N}\sum_{j = i + 1}^{N}\mathbf{F}_{i, j} + \mathbf{F}_{j, i} \stackrel{\text{Newton III}}{=}\mathbf{0}. \end{align} \]

-The first point usually only includes the gravity field.
-For the weight $\mathbf{F}_g$ applies
+The first point usually includes only the gravitational field.
+For the weight force $\mathbf{F}_g$, one has

 \[ \begin{align} \mathbf{F}_g = \sum_{i = 1}^{N}m_i\mathbf{g} = \rho\Delta V \mathbf{g}. \end{align} \]